At Descending Angels we use professional grade, chrome X-Poles. We offer two sizes, 40mm and 45mm.

 *Taking the minimum number of classes will not guarantee you advancement into the next level.
 Many students will need longer than that to safely progress.
 How often you come to class, practice at home or cross-train will be the biggest factor.
 No one can tell you, “In ‘x’ number of weeks, you will be able to do ______ move.”
 It all depends on your body and your commitment to your practice.
 We encourage all of our students to go at the pace that suits them and their lifestyle.
 Please, do not compare yourself to others.
 Rather, focus on where you were, where you want to go, and most of all – enjoy your journey getting there.
 If you have any questions about your progression or how to meet your goals, please talk to your instructor.
 We want you to succeed and feel great doing so.

-In this open level class, students will learn floor sequences – with and without the pole.
-At times, we will also come up to work with various styles of pirouettes and pivots.
-This class will focus on fluidity and flow with a slightly extended cool down period to help promote flexibility.
-We will not work with aerial spins or inversions in this class.
-Any level may register.
+In this open level class, students will learn floor sequences (with and without the pole), pirouettes, pivots and sensual transitions.
+This class will focus on fluidity and flow with a slightly extended cooldown period to help promote flexibility.
+Occasionally, we may work with a spin or inverstion, depending on the level of students in the class, but these types of movements are not the focus of this class.
+Heels and knee pads will come in handy but are not mandatory.

 Open Level Pole

 Private classes are great for one-on-one instruction.
 These are highly personalized and can be used by beginners or seasoned dancers who want to hone their skills.
 Private class times are listed on the schedule and will include the instructor’s name.
 Since private classes may be used for in-depth instruction for any of our classes, please make sure you select a private class taught by the instructor you require.
 Nikki teaches pole, Liquid Motion and Fly Gym classes.
 Ashanti teaches pole and Booty Bounce.
+Alyx teaches classes based on stretching and strength training.
 Please email the studio when you schedule your session letting us know what you would like to work on.
 If you need to schedule a private during a time not listed on the schedule, please contact us.
 If you let us know your availability, we may be able to work you in at another time.

 Practice sessions run for one hour.
 This is NOT a class.
 This is a time for current students to practice on their own.
 Traveling polers who would like to book practice time need to contact the studio prior to booking to get confirmation and to go over safety aspects.
 There is no instruction during this time, but an instructor will be onsite to overview the session.
 Each individual is responsible for their own warm-up and cool down.
 Students are only allowed to do moves that they have been cleared for (example: no inverting if you have not been cleared to invert without a spot).
 Since each student is working on their own, late arrivals are permitted if you happen to be running late.

 These times are for current students of the studio.
-If you have been away from the studio for awhile or are traveling from out of town, please contact Descending Angels prior to registering for approval.
+If you have been away from the studio for more than two months or are traveling from out of town, please contact Descending Angels prior to registering for approval.

 Photos/Videos are a valued tool when learning and are also fun to share.
 Photos and videos are allowed during this time.
 Because of this, anyone attending practice sessions will need to sign a photo release since you may be in the background of someone’s photography/videography.